 “The only way to create consistency is to invest in a team, to invest in equipment, to invest in the quality of the products and to create systems that will allow the team to succeed and deliver an experience that is very similar dish after dish, lunch after lunch, dinner after dinner [and] day after day, 365 days a year,” Chef Ripert says.

-Le Bernardin uses over 50 different purveyors (some of whom specialize in only one item) and their current menu includes over 40 different varieties of seafood, fish and shellfish.
+Le Bernardin uses over 50 different purveyors (some of whom specialize in only one item) and their current menu includes over 40 varieties of seafood, fish and shellfish.
 So where do all these fish come from?
 Mostly straight from the boats of fishermen in Portland, Maine.

-“Without good purveyors, without good farmers [and] without good connections with fisheries and fishermen, you don’t have the best products," he says.
+Chef Ripert’s philosophy on ingredient sourcing is simple: “Without good purveyors, without good farmers [and] without good connections with fisheries and fishermen, you don’t have the best products," he says.
 "It doesn’t matter if you’re a genius in cooking, if you start with [a] mediocre product you end up with a mediocre dish.”

-“The process is collaborative, repetitive and inspired by experience,” he says.
+When asked about his approach to developing a new dish, he says “The process is collaborative, repetitive and inspired by experience."

 Using scallops as an example, he elaborates.